MAGAZINE

 // CELERIAC PASTE, PICKLED ONIONS AND PANCO-MUSTARD CRUMBLE

-We were directly inspired by Yotam Ottolenghis "baked celery" from his new book "Flavour": The magical transformation of this rude tuber into a fragrant delicacy directly inspired us and forms the basis for the celery cream.
+We were directly inspired by Yotam Ottolenghi's "baked celery" from his new book "Flavour": The magical transformation of this humble root into a fragrant delicacy directly inspired us and forms the basis for the celery cream.

 The Báhn Mì buns worked well in general, warm, and crispy.
 But in retrospect they were a bit big and thick.
 Next time we would make them a bit finer and smaller.

-If it must be meat: A real organic butcher is the least, you need.
+If it must be meat: A real organic butcher is the least you need.

-• THE BRETT-SESSIONS | VOL.4
+• THE BRETT SESSIONS | VOL.4

 • “Lock-Down Dog”